 Your client is not your boss.

-If a client starts to manage your work hours, expects you to work out of their office, or makes you use their equipment, they may be violating employment laws by effectively treating you like an employee, but not providing any of the benefits.
+If a client starts to manage your work hours, expects you to work out of their office, or makes you use their equipment, they may be violating employment laws by effectively treating you like an employee, without providing any of the benefits.

 You can walk away under the terms specified in your agreement.